-Living in Cuenca: The Real Deal with Susan Schenck
+Living in Cuenca: In Conversation with Susan Schenck

 Interested in living in Cuenca?
 Here, Susan Schenck shares the highlights and challenges, as well as her tips for an amazing experience abroad.

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where are you from?
 Where do you currently live?

 I lived in San Diego, California 23 years before moving to Cuenca, Ecuador on June 17, 2010.
 I am/have been a teacher, acupuncturist, author of several books, including one on Cuenca, Ecuador and expat living here: Expats in Cuenca, Ecuador: The Magic & The Madness.

 What made you decide to move abroad?
 How long did you live there for?
 Tell us about how you spent your time in your new destination — whether you worked, studied, traveled, or did something else.